 The aloe vera plant is an ancient medicinal plant that holds astringent properties you can use to treat inflammation and infection.
-One of the most common uses of the plant is to extract the liquid gel and use it for scars and reducing redness, both side effects of acne and blemishes.
+One of the most common uses of the plant is to extract the liquid gel and use it for scars and reducing redness -- two side effects of acne and blemishes.
 Let’s explore why and how aloe benefits skin and those treating acne.

 Aloe vera is a green prickly plant long cultivated for its medicinal properties.
 It's also known as Lily of the Desert, Burn Plant, and Elephant’s Gall.
 The aloe plant grows in warm countries with dry climates, and can also grow indoors.
 The gel liquid inside the leaf of the plant is used to make cosmetics and medicinal treatments for sunburn, digestion problems, and healing wounds.

 The green fleshy part of the aloe vera plant contains valuable nutrients used in health drinks as well as beauty and skincare products.
 Compounds found in the aloe vera plant include mannans, polysaccharides, lectins, and anthraquinones, all of which are valuable for health benefits.

 The health benefits you gain from using aloe vera include: